telefonicaid/kafnus/doc/08_testing.md

 USE_EXTERNAL_POSTGIS=true pytest -s test_pipeline.py -k "000A or 000B"
 ```

-You can filter scenarios using `-k` and their folder names or tags.
+You can filter scenarios using `-k` and their directory names or tags.

 ---